Fialex1212/django-nextjs-blog/README.md

 # **Django & Next.js Blog**

+The Django & Next.js Blog is a modern platform built with Django for the backend and Next.js for the frontend.
+It allows users to register, log in, and manage their profiles, create and interact with blog posts, and engage with others through comments and likes.
+Featuring advanced search and filtering options, a responsive design, the platform delivers a seamless and secure experience.
+Built using React, Tailwind CSS, Django REST Framework, and PostgreSQL, it ensures both performance and scalability.
+Authentication is secured via JSON Web Tokens (JWT).

 ## **Goal**
 Develop a modern blog platform using Django for the backend and Next.js for the frontend.